 Well, well, well it looks like we've found ourselves back on our scary movie bullshit once again.
-While we generally start in September, it usually takes us a while to get around to updating our list but we finally did it.

 We have an even longer list going now so pass the candy corn, queue up the Netflix and check out our latest list of our favorite (as usual, a warning: favorite does not necessarily mean best) Halloween go-tos!

 (We didn't want to limit ourselves to only streaming options, but if there's an asterisk then you can watch on Netflix, Amazon, etc.)

 P.S. if horror movies aren't your thing, check out our Halloween Spotify Playlist!

 38. The Monster Club (1981)